wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 - **What makes custom hooks different from regular functions, and why do they need to start with "use"?**
 - **How do refs differ from state, and when should I use each one?**
+- **Why do I need to use ref.current instead of just ref?**
 - **What are the benefits of wrapping browser APIs in custom hooks?**
-- **How does the HTMLAudioElement API work, and what other browser APIs are commonly used?**
+- **How does HTMLAudioElement work, and what other Web APIs are commonly used in web development?**
-- **What are some best practices for error handling in custom hooks?**
 - **How can AI assistants help with coding, and what should I watch out for?**